OSGeo/gdal/doc/source/programs/gdal_vector_check_coverage.rst

 .. only:: html

-    Checks the whether a polygon dataset forms a valid coverage.
+    Checks whether a polygon dataset forms a valid coverage.

 ..
 Index:: gdal vector check-coverage